-The Complainant provided maps to the Board (C - 1, pages 12 -28) illustrating the location of the subject in relation to the sixteen equity comparables chosen by the Complainant, each of which was in close proximity to the subject.
+The Complainant provided maps to the Board illustrating the location of the subject in relation to the six equity comparables chosen by the Complainant, each of which was in close proximity to the subject.
 The maps also showed the assessments per square foot of these equity comparables.
-The illustrations were meant to show the subject assessment to be considerably in excess of each of the sixteen neighboring properties (Exhibit C-1, page 14).
+The illustrations were meant to show the subject assessment to be considerably in excess of each of the six neighbouring properties (Exhibit C-1, pages 12-17).